“Ride or Die, remember?” It was an expression used by Vin Diesel in Fast and Furious 6 explaining that a person would rather die if he couldn’t ride.

-Upsides of Cross-Platform Development
+The Benefits of Cross-Platform App Development

 Ease of code reusability is one of the biggest upsides that hybrid app development offers.
 A single code can be used for multiple platforms.
 So, it’s half the effort and time as compared to native app development.

-Consistency in UI Components
+c) Consistency in UI Components

 It is easy to host on respective app stores once all the requirements have been fulfilled.

 Integration with the cloud environment is easy.
 You can even integrate them quickly with enterprise-grade plugins thus offering universal compatibility.